martinmaeland/MAS234_Project/README.md

 ## Part 01
 **Description:**
 - Design og build circuit for microcontroller ATmega168.
+- Programming microcontroller with ATMEL-ICE.
 - Connecting diodes and programming pwm.
 - Using features as interrupt and the built-in adc.